Voice Over Internet Protocol (VoIP) provides crystal-clear HD audio by transmitting data packets from caller to recipient.

 6. Address Network Security Vulnerabilities or Attacks

-If you suspect an attack, act quickly and investigate IP logs to look for unfamiliar addresses or consistent traffic flooding on the network.
+If you suspect an attack, inspect IP logs for unfamiliar addresses or traffic flooding on the network.
 Block these IP addresses to stop the attack and allow the traffic on the network to return to normal.

 In most cases, it’s best to get a professional involved when privacy and security are at stake.
 They can also help you to address security vulnerabilities to prevent future attacks.